Bath County, Virginia: History

+Economy

 Like its namesake, Bath County's economy is focused on tourism and recreation.
 The county's major employer is The Omni Homestead, a resort and historic hotel built in 1766 as "The Homestead" in Hot Springs.
 Additional recreational opportunities are provided by camping and fishing at Lake Moomaw in the southern part of the county.

 Ecology

 The Nature Conservancy owns more than 9000 acre of forest habitat in the county, established as the Warm Springs Mountain Preserve, which adds additional protection to some of the most ecologically significant habitats in the Central Appalachian Mountains.
 Montane pine barrens are globally rare habitat, appearing as dwarfed shrublands, and only known in Virginia to occur on Warm Springs Mountain.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 535 sqmi, of which 529 sqmi are land and 5 sqmi (1.0%) are water.
 89% of Bath County is forest, with 51% in George Washington National Forest and 6% in Douthat State Park.
+The county is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

-Located along the western central border with West Virginia, Bath County contains a number of villages, including Hot Springs, Warm Springs, Millboro and Mountain Grove.
+Located along the western central border with West Virginia, Bath County contains a number of villages, including Hot Springs, Warm Springs, Millboro, and Mountain Grove.
 Hot Springs and Warm Springs are the most well known of the villages, given their natural mineral springs.
 Bath County is the only county in Virginia without a traffic signal.